This post may contain affiliate links. Read my whole disclosure here.

 Then on the way to the supermarket, he kept breaking all the rules about safely riding his bike.
 He was speeding on the ramps, not waiting for me as we agreed, making loud noises all the time.

 You can certainly imagine how our short stop at the grocery shop went!
-He started asking for things he knew that we weren’t going to buy.
+He started asking for things he knew we weren’t going to buy.
 And he complained about almost every item that we added to the cart.

 All I could think of was that I wanted to get home and hopefully enjoy some quiet while he naps.

 “Look, mom, a lot of ants coming out of that hole!
 They are so cute!
 Maybe they are little ants and their moms going home for lunch.”

 I realized that he is still my sweet little boy and that I was so busy thinking about my ruined morning that I never thought about the feelings that made him act like this!

-Then I sat on the grass on the side of the road and I invited him to join me.
+Then I sat on the grass on the side of the road and invited him to join me.
 We talked about ants, we hugged, and we even played a little game that made us both laugh!

-Before we got off the grass I told him how much I love him.
+Before we got off the grass, I told him how much I love him.
 He smiled and told me he wants us to cuddle more before nap.